tinythings/sysinspect/docs/eventsensors/fsnotify.rst

 ``listener``
 ^^^^^^^^^^^^

     The type of listener used by the sensor.
-In this case, it is ``fsnotify``.
+In this case, it is ``sys.filesystem``.

 ``opts``
 ^^^^^^^^^^